JerryyrreJ/subscription-management/README.md

 A modern web application for tracking and managing your recurring subscriptions with **multi-currency support**.
 Built with React, TypeScript, and Tailwind CSS, this app helps you keep track of your subscription expenses across different currencies with real-time exchange rates.

-## ✨ Latest Updates (v1.2.0)
+## ✨ Latest Updates (v1.3.0)

-- 🌍 **Multi-Currency Support** - Track subscriptions in 10+ currencies (USD, EUR, CNY, JPY, GBP, etc.)
+- 🌙 **Dark Mode Support** - Toggle between light and dark themes with automatic system preference detection
+- 🎨 **Enhanced User Experience** - Smooth theme transitions and persistent theme preferences
-- 💱 **Real-time Exchange Rates** - Automatic currency conversion with live exchange rates
+- 💱 **Optimized Multi-Currency** - Improved currency switching experience with synchronized number formatting and symbols
-- 🐛 **Fixed Calculation Bugs** - Resolved issues with yearly subscription cost calculations
-- 🎨 **Improved UI** - Enhanced form layouts with currency selector positioned before amount input
+- 🔧 **Theme Persistence** - Your preferred theme is saved and restored automatically

 ## Features

+- 🌙 **Dark Mode Support** - Beautiful light and dark themes with automatic system preference detection
-- 🌍 **Multi-Currency Support** - Track subscriptions in 10+ major currencies
+- 🌍 **Multi-Currency Support** - Track subscriptions in 10 major currencies
 - 💱 **Smart Currency Conversion** - Real-time exchange rates with automatic conversion
 - 📊 Dashboard with monthly/yearly cost overview in your preferred currency
 - 💳 Track multiple subscriptions with detailed information
 - 🔄 Automatic renewal date calculations
 - 📱 Responsive design for all devices
 - 🎨 Intuitive UI with currency selector and optimized layouts
-- 🌙 Clean, modern interface with smooth animations
+- ✨ Clean, modern interface with smooth animations and theme transitions

 ## Technologies Used